 By nature, many people do not like to be measured.
 Ignorance is bliss for some folks, I suppose.
 That’s ok, as far as I’m concerned.
 But it does get me riled up when detractors say the test is useless or meaningless.
 Not only are they wrong, but I can almost guarantee that their edges are not as good as they think, yet they’ll never know.
 These are the same people who believe in all kinds of myths and misinformation about abrasives and steel.
 Ok, enough of the soapbox; where was I?

 BESS Limitations For Knife Edge Testing

-The BESS system measures the sharpness of an excellent durable edge using a push cut.
-Each measurement is one tiny spot along the edge on the apex of the blade edge.
-It does not test slicing; at least the BESS PT50 systems don’t.
-However, Edge-On-Up has introduced some testers that do test slicing and push cutting sharpness in one system.
-For that system, you’ll now be forking over some pretty serious cash ($500+), that’s well outside my semi-professional sharpening needs.
+The BESS system measures the effort in grams of pressure for an edge to sever a calibrated material using a push cut.
+That’s it.
+That’s exactly what it does.
+Each measurement is one tiny spot along the blade edge apex.
+It does not test slicing; at least, the BESS PT50 systems don’t.
+However, Edge-On-Up has introduced some testers that test slicing and push-cutting sharpness in one system.
+For that system, you’ll now be forking over some pretty serious cash ($500+) that’s well outside my semi-professional sharpening needs.

 Further, the PT50 system does not evaluate the durability of a given blade, however it does punish low quality sharpening or deburring with high scores.
 The BESS PT-50 exposes an improperly de-burred or foil edge easily with a terrible BESS number.
 When that happens you can easily see the divot where the test media digs into the foil edge (improperly de-burred edge- trust me on this).